akhilsahuji/blog/content/post/run-linux.md

 title: Linux On External Hard Drive
 featured: true
 draft: false
-subtitle: This blog is a step-by-step guide for those who want to use Linux without removing Windows, dual-booting, or using virtual machines or containers.
-The author describes how to achieve this by using an external drive and VirtualBox to install Pop!_OS.
-The process involves setting up a virtual machine without a virtual hard disk, modifying USB settings, and performing a clean install of the Linux distribution on the external drive.
-  Once complete, users can boot into Linux by selecting the external drive as the primary boot device.
-The guide provides detailed instructions to ensure a smooth and fully functioning Linux experience.
+subtitle: This blog explains how to use Linux with an external drive via VirtualBox, without dual-booting or using VMs on your main system.
 ---
 you want to use linux but also: